atul-atul/atul-atul.github.io/docs/_posts/2023-12-29-In-The-Grip-Of-An-Idea.md

 Maybe scientists, educated and rational people are more willing to change their minds.
 Still 'science advances one funeral at a time'.
 But maybe they are more open than others as doubt is a very important factor in whatever they do.

 A way to get a sense of proportion of various ideas is to pit them against other ideas.
 Another could be to debate those.
 I remember a discussion with a friend around 2009.
 After sub-prime crisis, the company I worked with had hired McKinsey and they had identified a few areas that the company should focus on for 5 years (Mobile Apps, Cloud, BI).
 I told my friend that maybe they charged heavy fees and our company could have saved huge money during/ after the crisis.
-My friend said that because they interact with and see so may industries, these consulting companies can give sensible advices.
+My friend said that because they interact with and see so many industries, these consulting companies can give sensible advices.
 In later years these areas became quite hot and since then I have a sort of respect for such firms and people.

 A couple of ideas I cut to size in the last couple of years were: The model of selfish gene, the idea that only technology makes the world move forward.